sebbdk/onewayup/readme.md

 # OneWayUp

-DONE
+Done
-	- Prevent groups of planes from forming when you "wait"
+ * Prevent groups of planes from forming when you "wait"
-	- Plane garbage collection
+ * Plane garbage collection
-	- add death, game reset
+ * add death, game reset

 	- better collision boxes for planes
 	- minimum speed the first few gameplay seconds
 		- Added a ground instead letting the player dothe liftoff